dbarton-uk/christmas-market/docs/Notes.md

 ## Introduction

-The [Bath Christmas Market](https://bathchristmasmarket.co.uk) is a yearly extravaganza, where the city of Bath is transformed into a veritable Winter Wonterland with a selection of gift chalets for all your Christmas purchasing requirements.
+The [Bath Christmas Market](https://bathchristmasmarket.co.uk) is a yearly extravaganza, when the city of Bath is transformed into a veritable Winter Wonterland with a selection of gift chalets for all your Christmas purchasing requirements.
 Or so they would have you believe.
-For me, long in the tooth and a little bit grumpy, it's a bit of a log
-jam.
-People shuffling between chalets with their Christmas spirit disappearing faster than the mince pies and hot toddy.
-When it comes to Christmas shopping, high focus efficiency is what is required!
+For me, long in the tooth and a little bit grumpy, it's a log jam - people shuffling between chalets with their Christmas spirit disappearing faster than the mince pies and hot toddy.
+When it comes to Christmas shopping, a high focus on efficiency is what is required!

-This project uses the Neo4j Graph Database to determine the optimum route through the christmas market, given a set of chalets to purchase from.
-It gives a user friendly visual of the route, using Neo4j Desktop, making use of virtual nodes and relationships.
+This mini project uses the Neo4j Graph Database to determine the optimum route through the christmas market, given a set of mandatory chalets to purchase from.
+It also shows a user friendly visual of the route, using Neo4j Desktop and making use of APOC capabilities with virtual nodes and relationships.

 Full source code, licensed under Apache License 2.0 is [available](https://github.com/dbarton-uk/christmas-market).

 **Use Cases**